Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 Focus on creating and publishing valuable content such as blog articles, videos, and white papers that inform your audience about your startup and how it can help them.

-Establish yourself as a thought leader to keep your product top-of-mind for your potential customers.
 You don’t have to be a B2B startup to use LinkedIn.
-Posting consistently on your LinkedIn profile can bring valuable awareness to your brand.
+Posting consistently on your LinkedIn profile can help raise awareness of your brand.
 Share your insights on industry developments related to your startup.

-Interact with every engagement.
-Content marketing should be conversational.
-By interacting with every engagement, you’ll show that person that you care.
+By engaging consistently, you’ll show people that you care.
 In addition, you’ll learn more about their needs and be better positioned to create future content that speaks to those needs in a voice that resonates.

 Live Events

-After COVID, everyone has been anxious to get back to in-person events.
 Attending live events is an easy and effective way to build brand awareness for your new startup.

 Remember, these live events are not sales but networking and brand-building opportunities.
 Seek out potential collaborators and supporters for your startup.